 Weber's Analysis of the PIP-4048GE with its high voltage MPPT.

 Warning!
-It is possible to brick these machines by attempting to flash them with firmware intended for the PIP-4048MS and similar inverters (e.g. versions 72.70 or 73.00, or patched versions of these).
+It is possible to brick these machines by attempting to flash them with firmware intended for other models, such as the PIP-4048MS or PIP-5048MS (e.g. versions 72.70 or 73.00, or patched versions of these).

 END MODERATOR NOTES